-All employees will forward any proxy materials received on behalf of Fund to the Compliance Officer, who will determine which Fund holds the security to which the proxy relates.
+All employees will forward any proxy materials received on behalf of Fund to the Head of Corporate Governance, who will determine which Fund holds the security to which the proxy relates.

-Absent material conflicts, the Compliance Officer will determine how the Firm should vote the proxy in accordance with applicable voting guidelines, complete the proxy and direct that the proxy be submitted in a timely and appropriate manner.
+Absent material conflicts, the Head of Corporate Governance will determine how the Firm should vote the proxy in accordance with applicable voting guidelines, complete the proxy and direct that the proxy be submitted in a timely and appropriate manner.